weel/android-messaging-tutorial/README.md

         messageAdapter.addMessage(writableMessage, MessageAdapter.DIRECTION_INCOMING);
     }

-Also display messages as they are sent, in onMessageSent:
+Also display messages as they are sent in onMessageSent:

     WritableMessage writableMessage = new WritableMessage(message.getRecipientIds().get(0), message.getTextBody());
     messageAdapter.addMessage(writableMessage, MessageAdapter.DIRECTION_OUTGOING);

 At this point, your app is ready to send and receive messages.
-Run the app on two different devices, log in or sign up as two different users, open the message conversation with each other, and chat!
-In the next section, you will store the messages in your Parse database, then display message history every time that conversation is opened.
+Run the app on two different devices by logging in or signing up as two different users.
+Then open the message conversation with each other and chat.

+In the next section, you will store the messages in your Parse database and display the message history every time that conversation is opened.

-##STORE MESSAGES IN PARSE
+##Store messages in Parse

 In **onMessageSent**, you will store the message in your Parse database.
-Before storing the message, you will first want to make sure that the message doesn't already exist in the database.
-(If a user un-installs and re-installs an app, Sinch will automatically try to redeliver the last 30 days of received messages, so you don't want to accidentally store them twice.)
+But before storing the message, you want to make sure that the message doesn't already exist in the database.
+(If a user uninstalls and reinstalls an app, Sinch will automatically try to redeliver the last 30 days of received messages, so you don't want to accidentally store them twice.)

     final WritableMessage writableMessage = new WritableMessage(message.getRecipientIds().get(0), message.getTextBody());